Ettore1024/MetaGeSimAMR/README.md

 ### The new file of abundances:
 The new input file must be a _tsv_ file with no header and two columns: the first one with the _genome_ID_ used in the other input files required by CAMISIM
-(_metadata.tsv_ and _genome_to_id.tsv_); the second one with the relative abundance of each original genome.
+(`metadata.tsv` and `genome_to_id.tsv`); the second one with the relative abundance of each original genome.

-The configuration file's parameter _num_real_genomes_ must of course be set to a number equal to or smaller than the number of genomes that are available in input.
+The configuration file's parameter `num_real_genomes` must of course be set to a number equal to or smaller than the number of genomes that are available in input.
-In the second case, the _abundance.tsv_ file can be filled in two different ways:
+In the second case, the `abundance.tsv` file can be filled in two different ways:

   1. The user can only list the genomes of interest, with their relative abundance, omitting all the other genomes;

-  2. The user can list all the genomes given in input (inside the `genomes/` folder, I will come back later on this point); in this case, all the genomes the user do not want to use during the simulation must be put at the bottom of the list and their relative abundance should be set to 0.
+  2. The user can list all the genomes given in input (whose genome's file is inside the `genomes/` folder, I will come back later on this point); in this case, all the genomes the user do not want to use during the simulation must be put at the bottom of the list and their relative abundance should be set to 0.

 A clarification on point 2 should be highlighted: if the sum of the abundances of the considered genomes does not equal 1, the simulation will not stop and no error will emerge.
-This is consistent with the original _de novo_ modality: the relative abundances of each genome and each strain is always re-normalised so that their sum will be euqal to 1.
+This is consistent with the original _de novo_ modality: the relative abundances of each genome and each strain is always re-normalised so that their sum will be equal to 1.
-As a result, if the abundances given in input are not normalised to 1, the ouput ones will; thus, the relative proportions among genomes will be preserved.
+As a result, also in the case in which the abundances given in input are not normalised to 1, the ouput ones will; in this way, the relative proportions among genomes will be preserved.

-Once the _abundance.tsv_ file is created, a new parameter must be considered in the configuration file, so that CAMISIM will access the file.
-This new parameter (as well as the other two related to the mathematical simulation) will be described in the next section.
+Once the `abundance.tsv` file is created, a new parameter must be considered in the configuration file, so that CAMISIM will access the file.
+This new parameter (as well as other two, related to the mathematical simulation) will be described in the next section.

 ### The new configuration file parameters:
-The new version of the configuration file differs from the original one because of the presence of three new parameters: _path_to_abundance_file_, _equally_distributed_strains_, and _input_genomes_to_zero_.
+The new version of the configuration file differs from the original one because of the presence of three new parameters: `path_to_abundance_file`, `equally_distributed_strains`, and `input_genomes_to_zero`.
 Let's see their definitions:

-  - `_path_to_abundance_file_` should be set equal to the absolute path of the above-mentioned _abundance.tsv_ file;
+  - `path_to_abundance_file` should be set equal to the absolute path of the above-mentioned `abundance.tsv` file;

-  - `_equally_distributed_strains_` is a boolean parameter that allows to decide if the number of simulated strains is equally distributed among the starting genomes.
+  - `equally_distributed_strains` is a boolean parameter that allows to decide if the number of simulated strains is equally distributed among the starting genomes.
-This means that at the end all the considered input genomes will have the same amount of simulated strains.
-If, for instance, 3 genomes are given in input and the required final amount of genomes is set to 15, 12 strains will be generated, 4 from each of the 3 original genomes (if `_equally_distributed_strains_ = True`);
+This means that, at the end, all the considered input genomes will have the same amount of simulated strains.
+If, for instance, 3 genomes are given in input and the required final amount of genomes is set to 15, 12 strains will be generated, 4 from each of the 3 original genomes (if `equally_distributed_strains = True`);

-  - `_input_genomes_to_zero_` is a boolean parameter used inside the function implementing the broken stick model.
-It is used to decide if the relative abundances of the input genomes will be totally re-distributed among their strains (`_input_genomes_to_zero_ = True`) or not (`_input_genomes_to_zero_ = False`).
+  - `input_genomes_to_zero` is a boolean parameter used inside the function implementing the broken stick model.
+It is used to decide if the relative abundances of the input genomes will be totally re-distributed among their strains (`input_genomes_to_zero = True`) or not (`input_genomes_to_zero = False`).

-Outside the **known distribution** modality, the _abundance.tsv_ file is not required, hence the user can just leave the associated parameter blank.
+Outside the _known distribution_ modality, the `abundance.tsv` file is not required, hence the user can just leave the associated parameter blank.

-On the other hand, _equally_distributed_strains_ and _input_genomes_to_zero_ can not be left empty, in line with the other parameters of the same section ([community_i_], where _i_ is an integer identifying the community) of the configuration file.
+On the other hand, `equally_distributed_strains` and `input_genomes_to_zero` can not be left empty, in line with the other parameters of the same section (`[communityk]`, where `k` is an integer identifying the community) of the configuration file.

-It is worth pointing out that _equally_distributed_strains_ affects not only the **known distribution** modality but also the original ones.
+It is worth pointing out that `equally_distributed_strains` affects not only the _known distribution_ modality but also the original ones.

 An example of the configuration file may be found [here](https://github.com/Ettore1024/MetaGeSim-AMR#example-of-configuration-file)

 ### Snakemake pipeline:

-### The input_file_preparation script:
+In last sections, the new _known distribution_ modality was described.
+The **MetaGeSim-AMR** tool is composed also of a basic Snakemake pipeline, whose aim is to connect the _known distribution_ modality to another script ([input_file_preparation.py](https://github.com/Ettore1024/MetaGeSim-AMR/blob/main/scripts/InputFilePreparation/input_file_preparation.py)) which allows the user to speed and simplify the input file preparation for the above-mentioned modality.

+Moreover, further input information associated to the studied genomes is required, such as its genome length or its resistance or susceptability for a given antibiotic.
+All these information will be collected in an output file (`genomes_info.json`), which in turn will be used for AMR studies (but this does not concern the **MetaGeSim-AMR** tool).

 ## Testing
+The new functions defined in the scripts `input_file_preparation.py`, `populationdistribution.py`, and `strainselector.py` have been tested through `pytest`.
+The file containing the test functions
+([testing.py](https://github.com/Ettore1024/MetaGeSim-AMR/blob/main/scripts/tests/testing.py)) can be found in the `scripts/tests/` folder.
+In the same folder, all the files related to the input population used for testing are collected inside `input_population/`.
+There, the `genomes/` folder containing three _fasta_ files as well as the `input.json` and `input.tsv` files may be found.

 ## Additional clarifications